Interalab/Robotics/README.md

 # Robotics
-This is a repository creasted for the use of UTRA hackathon.
+This is a repository created for the use of UTRA hackathon.